 Although there is no permanent cure for rosacea, symptoms can be managed through various types of medical dermatology treatments.
 Medication, lasers, and lifestyle changes can be used in conjunction for the most effective treatment to reduce redness.

 Lasers are generally the best treatments for rosacea.
 There are a variety of laser treatments available that may help to reduce redness of your rosacea.
-Ask Dr. Melda Isaac in Washington, DC what the best laser treatment is for your particular condition.
+Ask Dr. Melda Isaac or Dr. Daniel Yanes in Washington, DC what the best laser treatment is for your particular condition.

-The Genesis laser is a safe and gentle treatment that works well to non-invasively rejuvenate and reduce redness.
-Genesis gently heats the dermis just under the skin to stimulate collagen production and to reduce redness and flushing.
+The Intellitone laser is a safe and gentle treatment that works well to non-invasively rejuvenate and reduce redness.
+Intellitone gently heats the dermis just under the skin to stimulate collagen production and to reduce redness and flushing.
 There is no pain involved with this procedure, and no downtime required either.
-Genesis is one of the most popular laser treatments available at the MI Skin Dermatology Center in Washington, DC.
+Intellitone is one of the most popular laser treatments available at the MI Skin Dermatology Center in Washington, DC.

 Photodynamic therapy, or PDT, is another effective laser treatment for rosacea.
 PDT is a more intensive laser treatment that combines a topical solution called aminolevulinic acid, or ALA, with blue or laser light.
 The light activates the ALA and works to kill bacteria on the surface of the skin.
 This laser treatment has been shown to be effective in treating all manner of vascular facial conditions, including rosacea.